 Purdue’s College of Education is committed to making our college an equitable and welcoming environment for all.
-We’re taking steps toward making the college and the campus more welcoming, tolerant and inclusive.
+We’re taking steps toward making the college and the campus more welcoming and inclusive.

 You’ll see that commitment woven throughout our strong academic programs, which embrace diversity and emphasize social justice in education.
 Our dedication to multicultural experiences is reflected in the international experiences available to students and our efforts to recruit students, faculty and staff members from diverse backgrounds.

 College of Education Community

 Our college attracts students from many backgrounds and offers numerous multicultural experiences to our students to prepare them to become effective teachers in diverse environments.
 Below are some of the opportunities available to you as a student.

 The college’s Office of Student Success and Global Engagement hosts a variety of programs for current and prospective undergraduates.